Our Clients

 Read the ILI COVID 19 Impact Study

-The Intercultural Leadership Institute (ILI) was created out of a shared vision among four cultural organizations to create leadership opportunities for artists, culture bearers, arts practitioners, and change-makers.
-In Native Hawaiian, “ili” means skin – the outer layer that holds together something vital.
-Like the Native Hawaiian “ili,” ILI’s intercultural approach to leadership aims to hold together a space for resilience and resourcefulness while emphasizing overlapping experiences, shared spaces, and mutual accountability – all in pursuit of cultural equity.
-Since 2015, when ILI launched its pilot leadership fellowship, ILI has designed and delivered people-centered leadership fellowships with a cultural context that challenges the dominant social norms that permeate the arts and culture sector.
+The Intercultural Leadership Institute (ILI) was founded through a shared vision among four cultural organizations to create leadership opportunities for artists, culture bearers, arts practitioners, and change-makers.
+The name “ili,” meaning “skin” in Native Hawaiian, symbolizes the outer layer that holds together something vital.
+Reflecting this concept, ILI’s intercultural leadership approach fosters resilience, resourcefulness, and mutual accountability, all while embracing shared experiences and spaces.
+Since its inception in 2015, ILI has been at the forefront of delivering people-centered leadership fellowships that challenge the norms dominating the arts and culture sector.

 We Love Our Clients!